JIC-CSB/jicbioimage.core/requirements/source/modules_and_classes.rst

 Classes
 -------

-:class:`jicimagelib.image.ImageCollectionDataManager`
+:class:`jicimagelib.image.DataManager`
-  Contains a list of :class:`ImageCollection` instances.
+  Contains a list of :class:`ImageCollection` instances and methods for accessing the underlying data in convenient ways.

 :class:`jicimagelib.image.ImageCollection`
   Contains attributes and functions for accessing and iterating over